keithpitty/kpdotcom-jekyll/_posts/2025-07-14-on-serenity-and-organisational-change.md

 I've come to realise that, whilst I have no control over some decisions which lead to major organisational change, I can decide how I respond.
 If I choose to stay, seeking to understand can help me accept the change and move on.
-The book _"Surviving Change"_ [^2] explores this aspect on more detail.
+The book _"Surviving Change at Work"_ [^2] explores this aspect in more detail.

 ## In Conclusion